diamantidis/diamantidis.github.io/_posts/2020-04-26-setting-up-an-ios-project-part-i.md

 To install any dependencies and to create the `Podfile.lock`, run `bundle exec pod install`

 > I am also considering the option of using [Swift Package Manager] for future projects.
-If you have some experience using both of them, feel free to reach me on [Twitter] and let me know about the pros and cons.
+If you have some experience using both of them, feel free to reach me on [X] and let me know about the pros and cons.

 ## Configurations